robosmiths/isaac-sim-lab-installer/README.md

 Automated installation scripts for NVIDIA Isaac Sim and Isaac Lab on Linux.
 One-command setup for robotics simulation and reinforcement learning.

+## ⚠️ Important Notice

+**These scripts are provided for quick installation and troubleshooting purposes only.** They are **NOT** the official installation guides and may not be updated with the latest versions of Isaac Sim or Isaac Lab.

+**For official installation instructions, please refer to:**
+- **Isaac Sim Official Docs**: https://docs.isaacsim.omniverse.nvidia.com/
+- **Isaac Lab Official Docs**: https://isaac-sim.github.io/IsaacLab/

+Use these scripts at your own discretion.
+Always check the official documentation for the most up-to-date and supported installation methods.

 ## 🎯 What This Does

 This repository provides automated bash scripts to install: